theodorehanville/Loan-Default-Prediction-Model/README.md

 # Loan-Default-Prediction-Model
 In this project a machine learning model is built.
-This model predicts the likelyhood of customers defaulting on their loan, given certain features. ensemble learning and stacking techiniques are applied in this project for imporoved model performance
+This model predicts the likelyhood of customers defaulting on their loan, given certain features.
+Ensemble learning and stacking techiniques are applied in this project for improved model performance.

 # FIles
     Train bootcamp.csv - used to train and evaluate the model.